izaakm/utk-genomics-core/src/templates/readme.md

 **Acknowledgements**

-Acknowledging the Genomics Core in publications using data produced here helps the Core maintain internal funding.
-Please consider acknowledging the Core either in the Methods section or Acknowledgements section of your publications with text such as:
+Acknowledging the Genomics Core and OIT HPSC in publications using data produced here helps maintain internal funding for those services.
+Please consider acknowledging the Core and HPSC in the Methods and/or Acknowledgements section(s) of your publications.
+Example text is included below.

-> Sequencing was performed on the Illumina iSeq/NextSeq/NovaSeq at the
+> Sequencing was performed on the Illumina [iSeq|NextSeq|NovaSeq] at the
-> University of Tennessee Genomics Core.
+> University of Tennessee Genomics Core Facility.

 > A portion of the computational work was performed in collaboration with High
 > Performance and Scientific Computing (HPSC) staff at the University of
-> Tennessee, Knoxville, on the Infrastructure for Scientific Applications and
+> Tennessee, Knoxville, using the "Infrastructure for Scientific Applications
-> Advanced Computing (ISAAC) Next Generation cluster.
+> and Advanced Computing -- Next Generation" (ISAAC-NG) cluster.